BiTinerary/PersonalAPI/readme.md

 **Some ideas:**
 If content of message contains 'ipman', then `curl icanhazip.com` and send SMS with response.
-If content == 'weather'` send weatherunderground api response.
+If content == 'weather' send weatherunderground api response.
 If command detected from stranger number, send response after authentication on personal device.
-If command detected == `blackout` run mass shutdown/kill command on devices.
+If command detected == `blackout` run mass shutdown/kill command on device?
-If command == `find regexForPhoneNumber`, respons with Pipl.com api results.
+If command == `find regexForPhoneNumber`, response with Pipl.com api results.

 ## Requirements
 * [Gmail For Ruby](https://github.com/gmailgem/gmail)